- About 22% of the population is enrolled Medicare in South Carolina.

 Most Advantage plans provide members with integrated Part D coverage for prescription drugs, as well as extra programs like dental and vision coverage.
 But Advantage plans also tend to have local service areas and much more limited provider networks than the nationwide provider access that Original Medicare offers.
 In short, there are pros and cons to either option.

 A quarter of South Carolina’s Medicare beneficiaries were covered by Medicare Advantage plans as of 2018, compared with an average of 34% nationwide.
 The other three-quarters of South Carolina Medicare beneficiaries had instead opted for Original Medicare.
 But enrollment in Medicare Advantage plans has been steadily increasing, nationwide and also in South Carolina.
-As of the fall of 2022, about 41% of South Carolina Medicare beneficiaries had private coverage (nationwide, about 46% of Medicare beneficiaries had private Advantage plans at that point).
+As of mid-2023, about 43% of South Carolina Medicare beneficiaries had private coverage (nationwide, about 48% of Medicare beneficiaries had private Advantage plans at that point).

 Medicare Advantage enrollment is available when beneficiaries first become eligible for Medicare, and also during the annual Medicare annual election period, which runs from October 15 to December 7.
 This window gives Medicare beneficiaries the option to switch between Medicare Advantage and Original Medicare.
 People who are already enrolled in Medicare Advantage plans also have access to a Medicare Advantage open enrollment period (January 1 to March 31) during which they can switch to any other Medicare Advantage plan that offers service in their area, or drop their Medicare Advantage plan and enroll in Original Medicare instead.